Fixed Deposits: Consequences of Not Renewing or Withdrawing your Funds

 If you have a fixed deposit that has matured and you do not renew it or withdraw the money, there are a few things that could happen.

 The financial institution will automatically credit the funds to your linked bank account on maturity of your fixed deposit.
-However, if you have provided instructions at the time of booking the FD to auto-renew, then the financial institution will renew your FD with the same tenure but at the prevailing interest rate.
+However, if you have provided instruction at the time of booking the FD to auto renew, and then the financial institution will renew your FD with the same tenure but at the prevailing interest rate.

-If you choose to withdraw your Fixed Deposit before maturity, a premature withdrawal penalty applies.
+If you choose to withdraw your Fixed Deposit before maturity, a premature withdrawal penalty may apply.
+Interest is usually recalculated at a lower rate as per the institution’s policy.
 It is advisable to review applicable terms before initiating early withdrawal.

 It is always best to check with your financial institution before making any decisions about withdrawing a fixed deposit so that you know what charges will apply.